William Dougal Christie: Life

-In May 1848 Christie was appointed consul-general in the Mosquito Territory, and from 1851 to 1854 was secretary of legation, frequently acting as chargé d'affaires, to the Swiss Confederation.
+In May 1848 Christie was appointed consul-general to the Kingdom of Mosquitia, and from 1851 to 1854 was secretary of legation, frequently acting as chargé d'affaires, to the Swiss Confederation.

 In 1854, Christie was made consul-general to the Argentine Republic, and in 1856 minister plenipotentiary.
 In 1858, he was despatched on a special mission to Paraguay, and in 1859 became envoy extraordinary and minister plenipotentiary to Empire of Brazil.
 This post involved him in constant difficulties with the Brazilian government, partly arising from his efforts to enforce the treaties relating to the slave trade, and partly from claims for compensation on the part of British subjects.
 Christie's position wasn't helped by a quarrel at cards with James Watson Webb, the American ambassador, at the Russian embassy.

-The situation came to a head in 1863 when Christie sent an ultimatum for reparations for two minor incidents at the end of 1861 and beginning of 1862.
+The situation came to a head in 1863 when Christie sent an ultimatum for reparations for two minor incidents at the end of 1861 and the beginning of 1862.
 The Brazilian government refused to yield, and Christie issued orders for British warships to capture Brazilian merchant vessels as indemnity.
 While Christie had been instructed to accept a Brazilian offer of arbitration if it was made, he was later accused of not informing the Brazilian government of this until after military action had been taken; he had indicated he wanted to teach Brazil a "lesson".
 Brazil prepared itself for the imminent conflict.
 The Brazilian government severed diplomatic ties with Britain in June and Christie retired from the service on a pension.
 The House of Commons debated his conduct, with some MPs like Seymour Vesey-FitzGerald criticising him for taking disproportionate action, to teach Brazil a "lesson".

 Christie returned to an old topic, campaigning against electoral corruption.
 He read a paper on the subject to the National Association for the Promotion of Social Science in February 1864.
 Later in the year F. D. Maurice praised it in Macmillan's Magazine.
 He then made two unsuccessful attempts to re-enter parliament, at Cambridge in 1865 and Greenock in 1868.
 After a serious illness, he died in Marylebone on 27 July 1874.